 Underfloor areas are exposed to the elements, particularly wind and water, and your insulation should be able to ‘weather the storm’, so to speak.
 As you can see, this insulation has not stayed in place long-term due to water damage and the wire has not held the material firmly against the floorboards.

-There’s a video that shows water being poured through polyester insulation (click here), which shows you what you should be looking out for when comparing different types of underfloor insulation and how they react to water.
+This video shows water being poured through polyester insulation.
+Its a great example of what you should be looking for when comparing different types of underfloor insulation and how they react to water.

 2. Insulation batts tied up with packing strap, well, almost.

-Gravity always wins and in less than a week the owner of the home above was devastated to discover the insulation sagging and hanging down everywhere!
+Gravity always wins.
+In less than a week, this particular home owner was devastated to discover the insulation sagging and hanging down everywhere!
 Even though he’d invested in premium polyester (which is proven to be the most robust and highest performing insulation there is), his securing method was a dismal failure.

 3. Rigid polystyrene boards used to insulate under the floor